Latest Updates for Residents

 Are you interested in volunteering some time to help the Cedar Springs Homeowners Association?
 Do you have a special skill to share, or want to get more involved in the HOA?
-We have two committees you can join, with a third in the works.
+We have committees as well as ad-hoc projects that require resident input.
+Learn more.

 Funded by a portion of annual dues, this committee implements enhancements like benches, landscaping, and trees.

 This group holds an annual cleanup day and maintains the pond’s bacteria, erosion control, plant life, fountains, aerators, and compressors.